Uncertainty-Driven Action Quality Assessment: Proposed Approach

 \subsection{Uncertainty-guided Training Process}

-The concrete estimation of uncertainty can also guide the training process.
-Curriculum learning points out that easy samples first is beneficial for training the model.
-In this paper, we propose a novel uncertainty-guided training strategy to organize the training order by uncertainty because the model is more confident about the samples with lower uncertainty.
-Lower uncertainty first helps the model learn more accurate information.
+The concrete estimation of uncertainty can play a guiding role in the training process.
+Curriculum learning suggests that prioritizing easy samples is beneficial for training the model.
+Thus in this paper, we propose a novel uncertainty-guided training strategy guided by uncertainty to arrange the training order based on uncertainty levels.
+This approach is adopted because the model exhibits greater confidence in samples with lower uncertainty.
+Prioritizing lower uncertainty samples facilitates the model in acquiring more accurate information.

-Specifically, we first record the predicted uncertainty for each sample after the first epoch, and sort the samples by uncertainty from low to high.
-Then, from the next epoch, we use $p\%$ of the data for learning.
-After the network converges on the current samples, we increase the data by $a\%$ until the entire dataset is used.
-During the training process, we dynamically update the uncertainty order recorded from the previous epoch.
-We set the convergence criterion as follows: there is no improvement in performance after three epochs.
-Following~\cite{wang2021survey}, the starting percentage $p$ is set to 40, and the increase step $a$ is set to 20.
+Specifically, we begin by recording the predicted uncertainty for each sample after the first epoch and then sort the samples by uncertainty in ascending order.
+Subsequently, starting from the second epoch, we utilize $p\%$ of the data for training.
+Once the network converges on the current set of samples, we increment the data utilization by $a\%$ until the entire dataset is incorporated.
+Throughout the training process, we dynamically update the uncertainty-based sample order obtained from the previous epoch.
+The convergence criterion is defined as follows: no improvement in performance after three consecutive epochs.
+Following the approach in~\cite{wang2021survey}, the initial percentage $p$ is set to 40\%, and the incremental step $a$ is set to 20\%.